The Rathaus Hamburg - Party Central

 Standard E101 reciprocal agreement on treatment, medical facilities are excellent, you will be expected to pay a

-cash deposit, approx 50 Euro, before treatment commences, as long as you're conscious of course!
+cash deposit, approx 50 Euro, before treatment commences, as long as your conscious of course!
 Don’t worry you

-will get the majority of the deposit back.
+will get the majority of the deposit back, and then wonder what went wrong at home.

 Everything you could ask for and probably more, the Germans love eating and drinking.